Case Study: How Canada EClouds Vastly Improved Their Order Process

 I met ‘The Dave’s’ a couple months ago to discuss their website.
 They are the owners of Canada EClouds – A flourishing EJuice Company based in Ontario.
 While I haven’t yet met them personally yet as I live in Vancouver, BC, we’ve had a great many chats discussing the issues around the industry, and in particular, the things shop owners hate about ordering online and what Canada EClouds can do to help solve some of those issues.
 Here’s the story of how we worked together to make a much smoother automated ordering process.

 There were three large hurdles that needed to be overcome.
 Providing custom pricing, the wholesale order process, and integration with Quickbooks.
+Another lesser mentioned hurdle was the selection of a proper customer relationship software from the myriad of CRM Platforms that the internet has to offer.

 The first of three hurdles was to figure out an easy way for them to provide various pricing to different users.
 In addition, the process had to be easy for them to do on their own.
 Here’s a use case example: